Selling High: Top Acquired Prospects Who Will Become Future MLB All-Stars

 The MLB trade deadline always features two distinct storylines.

 The first and most immediate is the buyers' story.
-What stars changed hands, and how will they impact the various postseason races?
+Which stars changed hands, and how will they impact the various postseason races?

 The second story, however, is weightier and more intriguing going forward: Which of the traded top prospects will blossom into MLB studs?